AlexBrochu/CameraManager/README.md

 # Setup Project
 Before running the project:
-You have to change the value of two properties ONVIFEXPath and VLCPath with your path to these resources.
+You have to change the value of the property ONVIFEXPath with your path to this resources.
+(VLCPath is contained in the project.)

 ![alt text](https://github.com/AlexBrochu/CameraManager/blob/master/screenshots/setup_project.png)